kumarsid/Leaderboard/README.md

 - **streamlit run leaderboard_app.py

-## Customization
-You can easily customize the leaderboard by modifying the following sections in the code:

-Data: Change the values in the data dictionary to reflect your teams and their scores.
-Design: The gameboard style is controlled via the CSS section.
-Feel free to tweak the colors, fonts, or layout to suit your style.

 ## Contributing
 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request with your changes.
 We appreciate all contributions!